 SAM Structure Characterisation

 We synthesized thiols Fc-(Ph-C≡C)n-SH (n = 1-3) and Fc-(Ph-C≡C)n-CH2-SH (n = 1-3) based on published procedure.
-The molecules were characterized by 1H NMR, 13C NMR and high-resolution Mass Spectroscopy.
+The molecules were characterized by 1H NMR, 13C NMR and high-resolution mass Spectroscopy.
 SAMs of these molecules on template-stripped Au surface were made according to established protocol.
 To characterize the structure of the SAMs, we performed cyclic voltammetry and recorded their X-ray photoemission spectra.
 Figure 2 shows the voltammograms and the analysis of the anodic peaks corresponding to the oxidation of the ferrocene groups.